 General and administrative.
-Our general and administrative expenses consist of salaries and related personnel costs, rental expenses, costs for professional services and depreciation.
-General and administrative expenses also include costs associated with corporate governance, tax and regulatory compliance, compliance with the rules implemented by the SEC, NASDAQ and the Tel-Aviv Stock Exchange ("TASE") and premiums for our director and officer liability insurance.
+Our general and administrative expenses consist of salaries and related personnel costs, rental expenses, costs for professional services, credit loss expenses and depreciation.
+General and administrative expenses also include costs associated with corporate governance, VAT and other tax expenses and regulatory compliance, compliance with the rules implemented by the SEC, Nasdaq and the Tel-Aviv Stock Exchange ("TASE") and premiums for our director and officer liability insurance.